 - Loss of range of motion in the neck

 - Headaches, most often starting at the base of the skull

 - Tenderness or discomfort in the shoulder, upper back or arms

 Most people who have whiplash feel better within a few weeks and don't seem to have any lasting effects from their injuries as long as they see a chiropractor after their car crash.

 However, some people continue to have complications for several months or years after the car crash occurred.

 It is difficult to predict how each person with whiplash injuries may recover, and that's why you should always see a chiropractor.

 What Are Simple Treatments To Do Following A Car Accident?

-Immediately following an Accident, you should use the RICE method to take care of initial pain symptoms, the RICE method is as follows:
+Immediately following an accident, you should use the RICE method to take care of your injury.

 - Compression.
 To prevent additional swelling and blood loss, wear an elastic compression bandage or have somebody else apply a gentle compression force to the area.